Home:

 Rates:

-Historically, rates on Mobile Home Financing have always been
+Historically, rates on Mobile Home Mortgages have always been

 in the double-digit range (10% +), however, with added competition,